Sumer16/dezacord/README.md

 ## About Dezacord

 This is a fully-functional real-time messaging application that mimics the functionalites of Discord.
 This application allows users to sign in/out, add/delete servers & channels, assign roles to users, communicate with multiple members in a channel and direct message members too.
 Along with these features users can also upload images & attachments in their channels/chats and video-stream with other members.
-This platform is built using Next.js 13.4, React, shadcn/ui, TailwindCSS, MySQL, PlanetScale, Prisma, Clerk, WebSockets, LiveKit, and more.
+This platform is built using Next.js 13.4, React, shadcn/ui, TailwindCSS, PostgreSQL, Supabase, Prisma, Clerk, WebSockets, LiveKit, and more.

 ## Key Features